Freakwill/pyrimidine/paper/paper.md

 # An example to begin

-In this section, we demonstrate the basic usage of `pyrimidine` with a simple example, the classic 0-1 knapsack problem, whose solution can be naturally encoded in binary format without the need for additional decoding:
+In this section, we demonstrate the basic usage of `pyrimidine` with the classic 0-1 knapsack problem, whose solution can be naturally encoded in binary format without the need for additional decoding:

 $$
 \max \sum_i c_ix_i \\